fglmobile/javascript-standards/README.md

 ## Features to Avoid

+The following language features are not recommended; avoid them if possible.

-  - `delete` - prefer setting to `null`; deletion of objects is costly and unnecessary.
+  - `delete` - prefer setting to `null`; deletion of objects is costly and usually unnecessary.

   - `with` - avoid colliding properties on objects to begin with - can lead to confusion [and bugs](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml?showone=with___%7B%7D#with___%7B%7D).
 Note that `with` is prohibited in strict mode.